nicolacimmino/PLC-14500/assembler/examples/programmers_guide.md

 ## Latch and Reset

-With the next example things will start to get more interesting and will move a step further than something that can be achieved by just wiring buttons and LEDs.
+With the next example things will start to get more interesting and will move a step further from something that can be achieved by just wiring buttons and LEDs.
 From here I will start also to introduce the examples in terms of real life applications instead of abstract "the output will be on when this and that happens".